 COUNCIL AND COMMITTEES

 5.1.
-The Executive Council will consist of the President, the Vice President (the representative receiving the second highest number of votes in the election of President), one of the elected members from each of the four Colleges, the elected member from the School of Architecture, and the Library representative.
+The Executive Council will consist of the President, the Vice President (the President-elect), one of the elected members from each of the four Colleges, the elected member from the School of Architecture, and the Library representative.

 5.2.
 The Executive Council is responsible for running Senate elections.
-Senate elections are for the: Grievance and Appeals Committee, Chairperson of the Compensation Committee, Executive Council, President of the Senate, and 15 tenured members for Ad Hoc Committee on Grievance.
+Senate elections are for the: Grievance and Appeals Committee, Chairperson of the Compensation Committee, Executive Council, Vice-President (President-elect) of the Senate, and 15 tenured members for the Ad Hoc Committee on Grievance.

 5.3.
 Assignment of all Council responsibilities shall be made by mutual consent of the sitting members of the Council.

 5.4.
 Assignments shall be made at the beginning of each academic year.

 5.5.
 In the event of a vacancy on the Executive Council during a term of office, the first alternate on a rank-ordered list from the last preceding election of councilors shall fill the remainder of their term of office.
 The second ranking alternate shall then become the first alternate.

 5.6.
 In the event the position of Chairperson of the Executive Council is vacated, the Vice-Chairperson shall assume those duties for the remainder of that term of office.

 5.7.
 Standing Committees shall be either appointed by the Executive Council or elected by the Senate.
 Appointed Standing Committees are established with the concurrence of the members of the Faculty Senate.